From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Resilience: thick and cohesive bipersistence

 \item The image persistence module

-It registers the persistence of holes enclosed by simplices of dimension at least $h$ within the cofiltration $X^\bullet$. \item The kernel persistence module
+It registers the persistence of holes enclosed by simplices of dimension at least $q$ within the cofiltration $X^\bullet$. \item The kernel persistence module

-It captures the evolution of holes that are enclosed by simplices of dimension less than $h$ as the cofiltration $X^\bullet$ progresses. \item The cokernel persistence module
+It captures the evolution of holes that are enclosed by simplices of dimension less than $q$ as the cofiltration $X^\bullet$ progresses. \item The cokernel persistence module

-It encodes the persistence of cohomology classes that emerge when simplices outside the $h$-coskeleton are removed. \end{itemize} Let us illustrate this study with the following examples.

-\begin{example} In Figure~\ref{Fig:FiltrationPersistentCosk}A we have a cofiltration of simplicial complexes with $5$ steps.
+It encodes the persistence of cohomology classes that emerge when simplices outside the $q$-coskeleton are removed. \end{itemize} Let us illustrate this study with the following examples. \begin{example} In Figure~\ref{Fig:FiltrationPersistentCosk}a we have a cofiltration of simplicial complexes with $5$ steps.
 In the first step, $X^0$, there is a $1$-dimensional hole that is fully enclosed by triangles ($2$-simplices).
 Along the cofiltration, some of the triangles surrounding the hole disappear, resulting in a thinning of the hole.
-However, the persistence barcode of the filtration do not capture any change in the structure of the simplicial complexes (Figure~\ref{Fig:FiltrationPersistentCosk}C).
-Examining the cofiltration of $2$-coskeletons (Figure~\ref{Fig:FiltrationPersistentCosk}B), we observe that the hole disappears at step 4.
-The persistence barcode of the cofiltration $X^{\bullet,2}$ (Figure~\ref{Fig:FiltrationPersistentCosk}D) reflects that the hole in $X^\bullet$ is no longer enclosed by triangles in $X^4$.
+However, the persistence barcode of the cofiltration does not capture any change in the structure of the simplicial complexes (Figure~\ref{Fig:FiltrationPersistentCosk}c).
+Examining the cofiltration of $2$-coskeletons (Figure~\ref{Fig:FiltrationPersistentCosk}b), we observe that the hole disappears at step 4.
+The persistence barcode of the cofiltration $X^{\bullet,2}$ (Figure~\ref{Fig:FiltrationPersistentCosk}d) reflects that the hole in $X^\bullet$ is no longer enclosed by triangles in $X^4$.
 In this way, although the hole persists throughout the cofiltration, we can see that it is suffering some damage, causing a loss of thickness that could indicate a future disappearance of the hole.
 It is worth noting that, in this example, the image, kernel, and cokernel persistence modules offer little additional insight beyond what is already captured by the persistence module of the $2$-coskeleton.
 In Example~\ref{ex:kercokerbarcode} we present a case where such information is less immediately accessible. \end{example}

-\begin{example} Figure~\ref{Fig:Filtration6PackThick} shows a cofiltration and the associated persistence barcodes for $h=2$.
+\begin{example} Figure~\ref{Fig:Filtration6PackThick} shows a cofiltration and the associated persistence barcodes for $q=2$.
 We focus here on $0$-th cohomology, that is, on the evolution of connected components.
 In the cofiltration $X^\bullet$ there are two connected components: one persists throughout the entire cofiltration, and another is born at step 1 and dies at step 3.